I Love You (2007 Bengali film): Plot

-Rahul (Dev) is a rich, city boy, born to billionaire parents and brought up in Kolkata.
-On the other hand, Puja (Payel Sarkar)is a traditional, simple desi girl, from a village of West Bengal who is brought up by her only brother, Indra (Tapas Paul).
-He is heartbroken when their father marries another woman and throws them out of the house, humiliating them on the way.
-Their mother dies and her tomb is built on the small land which they own until the zamindar tells them that it is his land, since their mother had taken a loan from the man.
+Rahul is a rich, city boy, born to billionaire parents and brought up in Kolkata.
+On the other hand, Puja is a traditional, simple desi girl, from a village of West Bengal who was brought up by her only brother, Indra.
+He is heartbroken when their father marries another woman and throws them out of the house, humiliating them in the process.
+Their mother dies and her tomb is built on the small land which they own until the zamindar tells them that it is his land, since their mother had taken a loan from him.
 Indra volunteers to work day and night, to pay off the loan as long as they don't tear down his mother's tomb.
 The Zamindar agrees and the local station master helps them.
 Slowly Indra and Puja grow up.
 One day, Barsha, Puja's best friend, comes to their house to invite Puja to their house as she is getting married.
-Barsha's elder brother Rahul also arrives on the same day from UK, finishing his studies.
+Barsha's elder brother Rahul also arrives on the same day from UK, having finishing his studies.

-Slowly Rahul and Puja fall in love but Rahul's father does not bear it as Puja is not as rich as them, and is thus not to their standards; Rahul is also to be married to Rahul's father Shantonu Chowdhury's business partner's daughter, Mona.
-Shantonu Chowdhury humiliates Puja as well as Indra, who arrives a minute before, and both are thrown of the house after Shantonu Chowdhury accuses them of trying to entice and trap Rahul.
+Slowly Rahul and Puja fall in love but Rahul's father does not approve of it as Puja is not as rich as them, and is thus not to their standards; Rahul is also to be married to Rahul's father Shantonu Chowdhury's business partner's daughter, Mona.
+Shantonu Chowdhury humiliates Puja as well as Indra, who arrives a minute before, and both are thrown out of the house after Shantonu Chowdhury accuses them of trying to entice and trap Rahul.
 When Rahul learns of this, he goes to Puja's house and pleads to her brother to accept him.
 Indra gives him a chance, just like he was given a chance by the Zamindar when he was little.
 Rahul is tasked to take care of the cows, clean up after them and grow more crops than Indra by the end of the season; if he does not, Rahul will be thrown out of the village and can never see Puja again.
-A village boy who was beaten up by Indra earlier, he doesn't bear it.
-With his goons, Mona's father trying to get Rahul to lose the competition, Rahul has to work hard for his love, eating red chillies and rice everyday, even though he can't bear it.
+A village boy who was beaten up by Indra earlier, doesn't bear it.
+With his goons, Mona's father, trying to get Rahul to lose the competition, makes him work hard for his love, eating red chilies and rice everyday, even though he can't bear it.
 Through many antics from the Village goons side and Mona's side, Rahul eventually proves his love for Puja to Indra, and succeeds in growing more grains.
 However, the village goon kidnaps Puja and then later tries to rape her.
 A fight takes place in which Rahul kills the goon, Indra, after realizing that Rahul and Puja should be together, takes the blame for this and spends 5 years in prison.
 The movie ends with Indra's release from prison which is also when Puja and Rahul get married, in everyone's presence.
 Shantonu Chowdhury also becomes happy to get Puja as daughter-in-law.